 How to Make Marionberry Pie

-Step 2: Refrigerate the dough for at least 45 minutes and for up to two days.
+Step 1: Make the pie dough and refrigerate it for at least 45 minutes and for up to two days.

-Step 3: With a rolling pin the pie dough out to a 12-inch circle and transfer the dough to a 9-inch pie plate.
-Trim the edge of the dough, leaving a 1-inch overhang.
-Fold the edges under and crimp the edges.
+Step 2: Roll out the pie dough out to a 12-inch circle and transfer the dough to a 9-inch pie plate.
 Refrigerate the dough for 60 minutes or freeze it for at least 30 minutes.

-Step 5: Place the flour, brown sugar, salt, and cinnamon in a medium-sized bowl and whisk together.
-Use your fingers to break up any brown sugar clumps.
+Step 3: Place the flour, brown sugar, salt, and cinnamon in a medium-sized bowl and whisk together.

-Step 6: Add the butter to the dry ingredients and use either a pastry blender to cut the butter in the flour mixture.
-You can also use your hands to smush the butter into the flour mixture.
+Step 4: Add the butter to the dry ingredients and use either a pastry blender to cut the butter in the flour mixture.

 Adjust the amount of crumble topping to your taste.
 In my opinion, you can’t have too much crumble topping.
 Place the pie on a rimmed baking sheet lined with parchment paper.
 The rimmed baking sheet catches any filling that overflows the crust.

-Step 11: Bake the pie at 400 degrees F for 15 minutes, then reduce the heat to 350 degrees and bake until the juices in the pie are bubbly all the way around the pie, about 35-40 minutes.
-At some point the edge of the crust may start to get too brown, Add a pie shield to protect the crust.
+Step 9: Bake the pie until the juices in the pie are bubbly all the way around the pie, about 35-40 minutes.
+If the pie crust starts to get too brown, cover the edges with a pie shield.

 Tip: If you want absolutely clean cuts, let the cool completely, cover the pie with plastic wrap, and refrigerate it for 30-60 minutes.